-Oregano is a great herb garden idea for lovers of Italien food: It’s considered the pizza seasoning par excellence.
-There are a number of varieties with the most common being Oreganum vulgare, also also known as Greek or Italian oregano.
-Other types include: “golden” oregano characterized by its yellow-green leaves, marjoram, which is used in Southern European and Middle Eastern cuisine, and ornamental oregano such as “Kent Beauty”.
+Oregano is a great herb garden idea for lovers of Italian food: It’s considered the pizza seasoning par excellence.
+There are a number of varieties with the most common being Oreganum vulgare, also known as Greek or Italian oregano.
+Other types include “golden” oregano characterized by its yellow-green leaves, marjoram, which is used in Southern European and Middle Eastern cuisine, and ornamental oregano such as “Kent Beauty”.
 Each of them has a distinct flavor, except for the ornamental types, of course.

 Oregano requires a sunny and warm location in your kitchen herb garden to thrive.
 Allow the soil to dry out a bit between watering and trim the plant to keep it growing well.

 Parsley comes in two varieties: flat-leaf and curly-leaf.
 Among gardeners, the plant has earned the reputation of being a little diva: If it gets too much sun and too little water, its leaves will turn yellow.
 Parsley, therefore, thrives best in partial shade.

 If you want to sow the seeds yourself, be patient: It can take up to a month for the seeds to germinate.
 Yet parsley is worth the wait.
 Its finely chopped leaves will refine any dish, but make sure not to heat them too long or they will lose their aroma.